G-glop/Trackinator/README.md

 - [X] Put Obsidian notes inside the repo
 - [X] Add a README.md
-- [ ] Search the calendar for any Trackinator info and add it here
+- [x] Search the calendar for any Trackinator info and add it here
 	- [x] select the flex connector & crystals & oscillators (to free up browser tabs)
 	- [x] transfer my eyetrack diagram to kicad (don't worry about simple component values/choices)
 	- [x] abandon fully flex design and opt into frunkable + flex illuminators / extensions
 	- [ ] drive all ir leds from a single current limited source to ensure sum i <= safe limit
+- [ ] M.2 like half screw-hole for mounting in a custom frunk housing
 - [x] Import new FFC connector
 - FCC connector orientaion:
 	- Face cams prefer pins up
-	- Eye cams prefer pins down
+	- Eye and nose cams prefer pins down
-	- Nose cam doesn't care
 - [ ] Place the hub indicator LEDs close to their respective ESP/downstream port
+- [ ] ESP UART output headers
-- [ ] Remove `fp-info-cache` from the repo and ignore it
+- [x] Remove `fp-info-cache` from the repo and ignore it
 - [x] Add camera pinout to it
 	- Did the option with least fewest crossing lines, could've copied the xiao but eh
-- [x] Connect it to the ESP32
-- [x] Select a suitable crystal + caps and add it
-- [ ] Add option to use central oscillator / clock source
+- [ ] Symmetrize all the connectors and lock them
-- [ ] Select and add USB C and A female connectors
+- [x] Select and add USB C and A female connectors
   - [ ] What does a USB C host port need in addition to P+N+5V+GND?
-- [ ] 3D print the outline + USB A + FFC connectors to check the fit
+- [x] 3D print the outline + USB A + FFC connectors to check the fit
 - [ ] Switch KiCad to JLCPCB 4+ layer capabilites (I'm gonna need them)
 - [ ] Use painters tape + scanner + 3d printer to prototype a flex PCB (or 3D scan / manally model the index)
   - [ ] IR illumination